ericonti24/arcade_tournaments/notes.md

 process
-user is provided with list of tournaments user selects tournament tournament shows month and detials
+user is provided with list of months user selects month selected month shows tournaments and detials

 classes
 Tournament